harjeb/csvtui/README.md

-# tuidemo
+# csvtui

-`tuidemo` is an interactive terminal UI for exploring CSV files.
+`csvtui` is an interactive terminal UI for exploring CSV files.
 It renders tabular data with smooth keyboard navigation and includes multiple chart visualizations powered by [Ratatui] and [crossterm].

 [Ratatui]: https://ratatui.rs
 [crossterm]: https://crates.io/crates/crossterm